John Greaves: Ejection from Oxford

 In 1642 Greaves had been elected subwarden of Merton College.
 Merton was the only Oxford college to side with the Parliamentarians in the English Civil War, through an earlier dispute in 1638 between Nathaniel Brent, the Warden of Merton, and Greaves' patron William Laud.
 Brent had been a witness for the prosecution at Laud's 1644 trial.
 After Laud was executed on 10 January 1645, Greaves drew up a petition for Brent's removal from office; Brent was deposed by Charles I on 27 January.

 However, in 1647 a Parliamentary commission (or visitation) was set up "for the correction of offences, abuses, and disorders" in the University of Oxford.
 Nathaniel Brent was the president of the visitors.
 After Thomas Fairfax had captured Oxford for the Parliamentarians in 1648 and Brent had returned from London, Greaves was accused of sequestrating the college's plate and funds for king Charles.
 Despite a deposition from his brother Thomas, Greaves had lost both his Merton fellowship and his Savilian chair by 9 November 1648.
 Many of his books and MSS disappeared after his rooms were rifled by soldiers, although his friend John Selden managed to recover some of them.
 However, Greaves was not actually deprived of the professorship until August 1649.

 He was succeeded as Savilian Professor of Astronomy in that year by Seth Ward, who ensured that Greaves was paid the arrears (£500) of his salary; Greaves was unlikely to have got his money, since the Savilian professors were paid from the income of lands held in Kent and Essex, which were under control of Parliament (rather than the king).
 Ward also gave over a considerable amount of his own salary to Greaves.

 Later life and death

-But Greaves' private fortune more than sufficed for all his wants till his death; he retired to London, married and occupied his leisure writing and editing books and manuscripts.
+But Greaves' private fortune more than sufficed for all his wants until his death; he retired to London, married and occupied his leisure writing and editing books and manuscripts.
 He died in London aged 50, and was buried in the church of St Benet Sherehog, which was destroyed during the Great Fire of London.